axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

-On the widget configuration panel, you can define the widget name, enable the quick search function, show or hide the widget information and fullscreen mode icons, and manage columns and filters.
+On the widget configuration panel, you can define the widget name, enable the quick search function, show or hide the widget information and fullscreen mode icons, manage columns and filters, edit the default sort order of the table columns by clicking on the column headers.

 **Filters panel**

-By clicking on the ``Filter`` button, you can configure the complex filter for your widget and get a preview of it by clicking on the ``apply`` button.
+By clicking on the ``Filter`` button, you can configure the complex filter for your widget and get a preview of it by clicking on the ``Apply`` button.
 Please refer to :ref:`Complex Filter <complex-filter>` for more details.

 |case-list-widget-configuration|

 **Column Management**

-This panel allows you to:

--  Edit the default sort order of the table rows by clicking on the column headers
--  define the order of the columns
--  define the displayed set of columns by clicking on the link ``Manage Columns`` at the top right.
+By clicking on the ``Manage Columns`` button at the top right of the configuration panel.
 You get the following dialog:

 |case-list-widget-table-configuration|

-In the table configuration panel, you find two sections:
+In the column management dialog, you find two sections to configure the table columns:

    #.
 Add field section: add any available field to your widget table
    #.
 Columns section: configure the widget table itself as follows: